 - Routing System: Its routing system allows defining routes intuitively and handling HTTP requests efficiently.

-- Middleware: It allows us to implement functions that run before or after handling HTTP requests, useful for tasks like authentication and validation.
+- Middleware: Allows us to implement functions that run before or after handling HTTP requests, useful for tasks like authentication and validation.

-- CLI (Command Line Interface): AdonisJS includes a robust CLI to generate components, handle migrations, and perform other common development tasks.
+- CLI (Command Line Interface): AdonisJS includes a robust CLI for generating components, handling migrations, and performing other common development tasks.

 These features allow us to handle common web development tasks without having to configure everything from scratch.

-For more information about AdonisJS, we can consult the official AdonisJS documentation and explore the repository on GitHub to access the source code and additional examples.
+For more information about AdonisJS, you can check the official AdonisJS documentation and explore the repository on GitHub to access the source code and additional examples.

 Installing AdonisJS